-To determine which communities will be assessed or excluded from the coverage, the strategy relies on four different conditions:
+To determine which communities will be assessed or excluded from the coverage, the strategy relies on different conditions:

-- 1) Safe access: The access to all covered communities must be safe for enumerators and data collection should be approved by security and local authorities. - 2) Cover all accessible communities with "larger population": All accessible communities above a certain population size should be assessed to maximise the coverage of populated areas. - 3) Exclude all the communities with "very small population": Communities below a certain population size are excluded from the coverage because they require the same if not more field capacity to reach them and conduct data collection for a very low representativity gain.
-The situation of small/rural communities will still be taken into account but from a minimum population size. - 4) Cover some accessible communities with "medium population": "Medium size" communities are those whose estimated population is between "larger" and "very small" communities.
+- 1) Safe access: The access to all covered communities must be safe for enumerators and data collection should be approved by security and local authorities.
+In case a community or several- are not accessible due to security related matters, a re-sampling will be conducted either before data collection or during data collection if changes in the context require it. - 2) Exclude all the communities with "very small population": Communities below a certain population size (100 inhabitants) are excluded from the coverage because they require the same if not more field capacity to reach them and conduct data collection.
+The situation of small/rural communities will still be taken into account but from a minimum population size (more than 100 inhabitants). - 3) Accessible communities between 100 and 999 inhabitants will be selected based on a GIS tool measuring the distance between them: if two communities between 100 and 999 inhabitants are located less than 2km from each other, only the one with the highest population number will be covered.
+10% of these communities within a subdistrict will be selected.
+To avoid this bias, one option would be to report on each stratum separately (settlements with over 1000; and under 1000 people respectively), presenting results with this stratification clearly stated. - 4) Cover some accessible communities with "medium population": "Medium size" communities are those whose estimated population is between "larger" and "very small" communities.
 The selection of "medium size" communities is determined by a criterion of distance separating medium size communities located close from each other using GIS.
 For example, if several communities are located less than a minimum distance from each other, only half of the communities with higher population will be covered.
 Such selection avoids collecting data on communities that are likely to rely on similar/shared resources and services.